FUNCTIONAL GUIDELINES FOR DIDACTIC AND CLINICAL OPTOMETRIC EDUCATION

 - Eliciting information from patients and observing changes in mood and activity

-- Communicating quickly, effectively and efficiently in oral and written English with patients and other members of the health care team
+- Communicating quickly, effectively and efficiently in English in person and in writing with patients and other members of the health care team

-- Completing assignments, patient records and correspondence accurately and in a timely manner
+- Reading and recording observations, test results and management plans accurately, in addition to completing assignments, patient records and correspondence accurately and in a timely manner

 SENSORY AND MOTOR COORDINATION ABILITIES